snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 }
 ```

 Rust allows grouped `use` statements to reduce boilerplate.
-These braces can come anywhere even at the root of the statement, there's also no limit to the number of braces you can use.
+These braces can also be used at the root of the statement, there's also no limit to the number of braces you can use.

 ```rust
 use {std::sync::Arc};